fooplugins/foogallery/README.txt

 == Changelog ==

+= 2.4.32 =
+* Date Updated : 03 Jul 2025
+* Fix : Added support for Elementor Page Transition module to prevent page transition when clicking on a gallery image.
+* Fix : Enhanced sanitization for gallery caption attributes.

 = 2.4.31 =
 * Date Updated : 18 May 2025
 * Fix : Fixed bug with early translation PHP warnings in debug mode.